Rhythm0106/Design-Patterns/README.md

 # Design-Patterns
 I have implemented 15 design patterns in Java, all centered around the exploration of operating systems, including their types and components.
+For all the 15 design patterns these things are there:
+1) Code
+2) UML Diagram
+3) Word files which consists theory and implementaion.